 - Social Skills - Appropriate engagement with others

-- Medication - Understanding what medications are, why they are prescribed, side effects, medication regiment, and advocacy
+- Medication - Understanding what medications are, why they are prescribed, side effects, medication regimen, and advocacy

 - Art/Music Therapy - Self-expression and symptom management